JohnTerragnoli/ECE281_CE5/README.md

 After the correct waveforms were added, a waveform file was created and saved, so that it could be refereced for later work.
 This is the [New_Waveform](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/actual_waveform.wcfg) file.

 To assure that the program was implemented correctly, the signal ALUout was analyzed.
 For the first clock cycle, the value 44 appeared as the ALUout.
-For the next clock cycle the signal was -37.
+This makes sense because the actual operation that is occuring is storing the value of 44 + 0 into register $S0.
+To do this the ALU is required.
+This same technique was used for the second isntruction.
+The next clock cycle the signal was -37, corresponding to the second instruction.
 For the next clock cycle, the ALUout was the sum of those numbers.
+That was the third instruction.
 For the next clock cycle after that, the memwrite signal changed to 7, meaning that the signal with a value of 7 is being written into memory.
 All of these steps represent the tasks that the program was supposed to accomplish.